|Nutrition Facts (per serving)|

-This Broccoli with Blue Cheese Dressing is hardly worthy of being called a recipe, and yet it's one of my favorite dishes, not in the least because it's so quick and easy.
-I love this stuff not only on salads, but smeared on crackers and stuffed into celery spears as an appetizer.
+This broccoli with blue cheese dressing is hardly worthy of being called a recipe, and yet it's one of my favorite dishes, not in the least because it's so quick and easy.
+We love this stuff not only on salads, but smeared on crackers and stuffed into celery spears as an appetizer.

-You can use this dressing with steamed asparagus spears, but broccoli is really the best -- the blue cheese complements the broccoli perfectly.
+You can use this dressing with steamed asparagus spears, but broccoli is really the best since the blue cheese complements the broccoli perfectly.

-I've used the Marie's Blue Cheese dressing (available in the produce section at your supermarket), but it's not the same as my homemade Blue Cheese Dressing recipe.
+We've used the Marie's Blue Cheese dressing (available in the produce section at your supermarket), but it's not the same as our homemade blue cheese dressing recipe.

 - 1/2 pound broccoli (washed and trimmed)

 - 6 ounces blue cheese (crumbled, divided; Point Reyes Blue, Maytag Blue, or Danish blue)

 - 3 to 4 tablespoons olive oil (see note below)

 - 1 tablespoon lemon juice (fresh)

 - Optional: 2 tablespoons buttermilk

 To make the dressing: Place 4 ounces of blue cheese in a small food processor or blender and add 3 tablespoons of olive oil (see tip, below), 1 tablespoon fresh lemon juice, 1/4 teaspoon ground white pepper, pinch salt and optional 2 tablespoons buttermilk.
 Process until nearly smooth.